Institute of Food and Agricultural Sciences: Facilities

 The Meat Processing Center is also located within the UF/IFAS Department of Animal Sciences.
 Inside the center is the UF Meat Retail Store, a meat market selling locally raised meat products.
+UF/IFAS also operates the Beef Teaching Unit.

+The Gulf Coast Research and Education Center was established in 1925.
+Its purpose is to develop and disseminate new technology and scientific knowledge that will assist Florida's producers to be competitive, both nationally and in the world economy.

 Teaching

 College of Agricultural and Life Sciences

 The College of Agricultural and Life Sciences (CALS) offers 23 undergraduate majors and more than 50 areas of specialization to address the world's critical challenges related to agriculture, food systems, human wellbeing, natural resources and sustainable communities.
 Master's and doctoral degrees are offered by every department and school.

 The college has more than 6,900 students (Fall 2021), including more than 2,400 graduate students.
 A majority are women, 26% are underrepresented minorities and 8% are international students.
 In addition to the Gainesville campus programs, the college offers baccalaureate degrees online and at four UF/IFAS research and education centers.
 Graduate degrees and undergraduate and graduate certificates are also available online.